rcorre/damage_control/README.md

 `lmms` will segfault at the end of rendering but still produce the output file.

 ## Static Linkage
-To link statically to Allegro, you can use the `static` dub configuration.
+To link statically to Allegro, invoke `make static-debug` or `make static-release`.
-This expects to find static allegro libs in build/lib.
-You can produce these from the allegro5 submodule:

-- `git submodule update --init` to clone the allegro5 submodule.
+Make sure you run `git submodule update --init` first to get the allegro sources.
-- `mkdir build && cd build`
-- `cmake ../allegro5 -DSHARED=off`
-- `make`
-- `cd ..`
-- `dub build --config=static`

 # Credits: